 Let’s start with the decorations.
 I always find it helpful to choose a color palette when you start your party planning.
 There are a lot of decisions that need to be made for a party.
 Having a color palette in mind will limit some of those choices immediately.
-I was inspired in part by the bold blues in the Sauza® Tequila bottle for my decorations.
+As you can see I was inspired in part by bold blues colors for my decorations.

 The same goes for decor.
 While classic and authentic are a great place to start, inject a bit of your personality, too.
 Everyone has seen the typical Cinco de Mayo decor, however, they haven’t seen your interpretation of it.

-Since I think kabobs are such fun party food (plus it was an excuse to break out my grill in the spring), I used Sauza Signature Blue Tequila to marinate my chicken before I skewered it with pineapple and sliced limes.
+Since I think kabobs are such fun party food (plus it was an excuse to break out my grill in the spring), I used tequila to marinate my chicken before I skewered it with pineapple and sliced limes.
 That subtle touch of flavor worked nicely with the rest of my menu.

 In my opinion, a party isn’t a party without something sweet.
 For this celebration, I thought I’d tweak my mason jar cheesecake recipe to suit the celebration.
-I dressed it up for the party with a splash of lime and Sauza® Signature Blue Tequila tequila to create Mini Margarita Cheesecakes.
+I dressed it up for the party with a splash of lime and tequila to create Mini Margarita Cheesecakes.

 To make them extra special, I piped colored candy melts into different cactus shapes to adorn the cheesecakes.
 These mini cacti add the perfect pop of fun color and whimsy to my buffet.